jimzandueta/accuw-rcm/README.md

 1. **Live Location** - Displays date, time, city, and weather data base on user location.
 Location is determined by:
      - using browser location (with user's permission)
      - checking IP address location
 2. **Persistent Data and Auto Update** - Weather data is saved in localstorage to prevent multiple request on the same location.
-Weather date is updated every 15 minutes, unless location is changed.
+Weather data is updated every 15 minutes, unless location is changed.
 3. **Search with Autocomplete** - Check date, time, and weather data in other locations by using the search feature.

 ## Improvements: